-Mr. Kennedy thanked everyone for attending the retreat, and asked for a return.
+Mr. Kennedy thanked everyone for attending the retreat and asked for a round of applause for the deans.

-Mr. Oliver departed the meeting at approximately 3:00 p.m. and did not
+Mr. Oliver departed the meeting at approximately 3:00 p.m. and did not return.

 MOTION FOR EXECUTIVE SESSION

 At 3:50 p.m., Chair Kennedy stated: "A motion is now in order to hold an executive session to consider University employment or appointment-related matters."